KurtGokhan/chat-app-web/README.md

   - When it's on, pressing <kbd>enter</kbd> will add a newline and <kbd>ctrl+enter</kbd> will send the message
   - When it's off, pressing <kbd>enter</kbd> or <kbd>ctrl+enter</kbd> will send the message
   - Pressing <kbd>shift+enter</kbd> will add a newline regardless of whether it's on or off
 - App is not stress tested.
 Too many messages will probably slow down the app.
+Also it does not do error handling.
 - I did not add extra features.
 Instead I focused on making sure existing features has good design and UX.
 Many other improvements can be made to make this a real chat application.
 I decided to keep it minimal.